Higher education completion

 • Does the proportion of students with disability who complete a higher education qualification vary by remoteness?

 The data in the graph and the table below show the proportion of students with disability (aged 15 and over) who complete a higher education qualification, grouped by remoteness.
-For cohort 2017–2022, in major cities, 56% of students with disability completed a higher education qualification, compared with 44% in remote and very remote areas.
+For cohort 2018–2023, 57% of students with disability completed a higher education qualification in major cities, compared with 50% in both inner regional areas and remote and very remote areas.

 Source: Higher Education Statistics Collection (HESC) | Data source overview